mygithubangebenie/Work_Sample_educational_mentor/2_fleshed_out_headline.md

 # Follow the steps given below to install Ruby on Rails using rbenv tool.

-- Step 1: Install Prerequisite DependenciesFirst of all, we have to install git - core and some ruby dependences that help to install Ruby on Rails.
-Use the following command for installing Rails dependencies using yum. tp> sudo yum install -y git-core zlib zlib-devel gcc-c++ patch readline readline-devel libyaml-devel libffi-devel openssl-devel make bzip2 autoconf automake libtool bison curl sqlite-devel
+- Step 1: Install Prerequisite Dependencies
+First of all, we have to install git - core and some ruby dependences that help to install Ruby on Rails.
+Use the following command for installing Rails dependencies using yum.

+tp> sudo yum install -y git-core zlib zlib-devel gcc-c++ patch readline readline-devel libyaml-devel libffi-devel openssl-devel make bzip2 autoconf automake libtool bison curl sqlite-devel

-- Step 2: Install rbenvNow we will install rbenv and set the appropriate environment variables.
+- Step 2: Install rbenv
+Now we will install rbenv and set the appropriate environment variables.
+Use the following set of commands to get rbenv for git repository.

-Use the following set of commands to get rbenv for git repository. tp> git clone git://github.com/sstephenson/rbenv.git .rbenvtp> echo 'export PATH = "$HOME/.rbenv/bin:$PATH"' >> ~/.bash_profiletp> echo 'eval "$(rbenv init -)"' >> ~/.bash_profiletp> exec
+tp> git clone git://github.com/sstephenson/rbenv.git .rbenv tp> echo 'export PATH = "$HOME/.rbenv/bin:$PATH"' >> ~/.bash_profile
+tp> echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
+tp> exec $SHELL

-$SHELL tp> git clone git://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-buildtp>
+tp> git clone git://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build
-echo 'export PATH = "$HOME/.rbenv/plugins/ruby-build/bin:$PATH"' << ~/.bash_profiletp> exec
+tp> echo 'export PATH = "$HOME/.rbenv/plugins/ruby-build/bin:$PATH"' << ~/.bash_profile
-$SHELL
+tp> exec $SHELL

-- Step 3: Install RubyBefore installing Ruby, determine which version of Ruby you want to install.
+Step 3: Install Ruby
+Before installing Ruby, determine which version of Ruby you want to install.
 We will install Ruby 2.2.3.
-Use the following command for installing Ruby. tp> rbenv install -v 2.2.3Use the following command for setting up the current Ruby version as default. tp> rbenv global 2.2.3Use the following command to verify the Ruby version. tp> ruby -vOutput
+Use the following command for installing Ruby.

+tp> rbenv install -v 2.2.3
+Use the following command for setting up the current Ruby version as default.

+tp> rbenv global 2.2.3
+Use the following command to verify the Ruby version.

+tp> ruby -v
+Output

-ruby 2.2.3p173 (2015-08-18 revivion 51636) [X86_64-linux]Ruby provides a keyword gem for installing the supported dependencies; we call them gems.
-If you don't want to install the documentation for Ruby-gems, then use the following command. tp> echo "gem: --no-document" > ~/.gemrcThereafter, it is better to install the Bundler gem, because it helps to manage your application dependencies.
-Use the following command to install bundler gem. tp> gem install bundler
+ruby 2.2.3p173 (2015-08-18 revivion 51636) [X86_64-linux]
+Ruby provides a keyword gem for installing the supported dependencies; we call them gems.
+If you don't want to install the documentation for Ruby-gems, then use the following command.

+tp> echo "gem: --no-document" > ~/.gemrc

+Thereafter, it is better to install the Bundler gem, because it helps to manage your application dependencies.
+Use the following command to install bundler gem.

+tp> gem install bundler

 - Step 4: Install RailsUse the following command for installing Rails version 4.2.4.